mhgarrett/mhgarrett/README.md

 </div>

-### <div align="center">I'm Meichan, a linguist specializing in English phonology and phonetics. 💻 I am working with speech annotation with natural language for the last 9 years </div>
+### <div align="center">👨‍💻  I'm Meichan, a linguist specializing in English phonology and phonetics.
+I'm working with speech annotation with natural language for the last 9 years </div>

 - 🚀 I want to become a data scientist/linguist specializing in speech recognition, text mining, sentiment analysis, and ontology building.